 If we had not focused on our multi-revenue streams we’d have returned home.
 We would have run out of savings pretty quickly.

 For more defined roles Rob does all the travel arrangements.
 But we always decide as a family where we want to travel.

 5. We love housesitting as a family

-Housesitting has enabled us to discover that we can structure our own individual lifestyle around our family.
+As a housesitting family we have been able to discover that we can structure our own individual lifestyle around our group family needs and interests.

 We truly love housesitting for many reasons because it has influenced out travel lifestyle, how we learn about the world.

 Even after all this time we still factor it in as part of our plan.
-Right now we are making enough money that we could rent or stay in an AirBnBs more than housesitting.
+Right now we are making enough money that we could rent or stay in an AirBnBs, in between our housesitting family assignments.
 However, we love housesitting especially because it allows us to make wonderful friends all over the world.

 When you travel for short breaks in new destinations all the time you don’t make such good friends.
 Housesitting is an intimate experience that allows you to learn about people in their context.

-Now after five years homesitting as a family, we have made such wonderful friends with homeowners for whom we’ve sat.
+Now after five years as a housesitting family, we have made such wonderful friends with homeowners for whom we’ve sat, and people we have met along the way.
 We know the pets, their routines, the properties and how to care for them.

 It helps us see the world in context, knowing people and where they live.
-We love it!
+We love being a housesitting family!